Whether for singing, recording vocals or audio, or making YouTube videos, a microphone is a perfect tool to help you turn your dreams into a REALITY!

 - There’s a reason why the AT2020 is in almost every music studio; when it comes to cost-effectiveness, only a few microphones can compete with it.

-- One major disadvantage is that recording an overdriven electric guitar may take some time to fine-tune the tone, find the correct mic position, and so on.
+- One major disadvantage is that recording an overdriven electric guitar may take some time, as you will need to fine-tune the tone, find the correct mic position, and so on.

-The Audio Technica and HyperX QuadCast fall under a similar price range together with the Blue Yeti, as each of their price range from $95-105.
+The Audio Technica and HyperX QuadCast fall under a similar price range together with the Blue Yeti, as they each go for $95-105.

 By paying this, you will also get the following with the HyperX Quadcast: